Quick no-added sugar breakfasts

 Yoghurt with yummies

-Eggs are super versatile.
-Scramble some eggs with pesto, fresh chopped tomato, and dark leafy greens.
-Or poach and serve with leafy greens, sliced avocado, some fresh herbs, and smoked salmon.
-Add a drizzle of olive oil and a sprinkle of seeds or dukkah.
-Other recipes to try include our pink eggs or frittata.
+- Poach and serve with leafy greens, sliced avocado, and some fresh herbs.
+Add smoked salmon, or a drizzle of olive oil and a sprinkle of seeds or dukkah.

 Last night’s leftovers